crate/tsperf/docs/performance.md

-## How to achieve maximum ingest performance?
+# Ingest Performance

+## Introduction

-The datagenerator implements batch inserts where possible.
-A back-pressure mechanism is built-in, to adjust for the best possible batch size by setting the batch size dynamically.
+The data generator uses batch inserts where possible.
+A back-pressure mechanism is built-in, to adjust for the best possible batch size by reconfiguring it dynamically.

-A single instance of the datagenerator might do up to 20-40k events per second for cratedb (depending on the cluster size).
-To find the maximum ingest possible, **multiple instances** are required.
+A single instance of the data generator might do up to 20-40k events per second for CrateDB, depending on the cluster size.
+To find the maximum possible ingest rate, **multiple instances** are required.

-For this purpose we created kubernetes jobs, which allows an easy scale and distribution of multiple nodes.
+## Kubernetes

+For the purpose of parallelizing the ingest, Kubernetes jobs allow to easily deploy multiple instances of the data generator.

-While some of the target databases reach their maximum ingest by running 6-8 datagenerators in parallel, others might required much more concurrency until they max out.
+While some target databases reach their maximum ingest by running 6-8 data generator instances in parallel, others might require a higher concurrency until they max out.

-## kubernetes to the rescue

 ```yaml
 apiVersion: batch/v1